 Cost Segregation for

-The guestrooms in hotels and motels generally have glued on finishes, millwork of varying complexity, and electrical and data connections for computers, telephones and televisions.
+The guestrooms in hotels and motels generally have glued on finishes, millwork of varying complexity, electrical and data connections for computers, telephones and televisions.
 Some include wet bars and other amenities.
 Many extended stay and all-suites hotels now also have fully appointed kitchens in their guest rooms.
 Common area amenities may include guest and commercial laundry facilities, and fitness rooms.
 The recovery period is generally 5 years for the personal property associated with hospitality.
 15-year land improvement property includes large parking areas, extensive landscaping, exterior decorative and site lighting, swimming pools, and outdoor gathering areas.

 Accelerating the depreciation on 10% – 40% of the capitalized costs is typical, depending on the type of facility, number of amenities, quality of the finishes, and extent of the site improvements.